 • First, I hypothesize that everything that is psychically relevant can best be expressed in language and can be differentiated in analogy to basic language patterns.
 This 'differentiation' can include everything that is psychically relevant.

 • Second, I assign three principal meanings to each item which is a psychical Relevant: absolute, relative or nothing.

 This is what I call the 'dimensions' of the psychical Relevant.
 Since the respective Absolute is the determining factor for every psychical Relevant - as well as for every human being (!) - it is the focal point of this study.

-In the part `METAPSYCHIATRY´, I also use the classification shown in the part `Metapsychology´ and start from the hypothesis that mental disorders are mainly caused by `inversions´ of the dimensions mentioned above.
+In part `METAPSYCHIATRY´, I also use the classification shown in part `Metapsychology´ and start from the hypothesis that mental disorders are mainly caused by `inversions´ of the dimensions mentioned above.

 Inversion means that by reversal of Absolute, Relative

 and nothing, basic reversals of meaning take place.